danielharrell/does_music_move/does_music_move.md

 theory to justify it.
 And it reflects the striking fact that we can develop an altogether discerning musical ear while remaining all but illiterate about what we hear.
-And becoming literate about what we hear, by studying the theory we have for the space of musical movement, underlines the sense it makes even without
+What is more, becoming literate about what we hear, by studying the theory we have for the space of musical movement, underlines the sense it makes even without